 Troubles is part of Farrell’s Empire Trilogy, books that take a snapshot of the British Empire in various states of decay.
-Also included is The Singapore Grip, which I haven’t read yet, and The Siege of Krishnapur, one of my favorite Booker winners.
-Troublestakes us to Ireland in 1919.
+Also included is The Singapore Grip, which I haven’t read yet, and The Seige of Krisnhapur (my review here), one of my favorite Booker winners.
+Troubles takes us to Ireland in 1919.
 Major Brendan Archer has survived France in the Great War and is on his way to Ireland to meet up with his fiancée, Angela, an Anglo-Irish daughter of the once-wealthy Edward Spencer.
 The Spencers own the Majestic Hotel in Kilnalough.
 Just a generation or two ago, the hotel was a thriving, luxurious abode of the gentry.
 In 1919 it has a few remaining elderly guests whose presence brings the past more sharply in relief; they feel like ghosts of a better past still haunting the grounds.
-Here is how Farrell introduces the Majestic; he devotes to it his first lines in the novel:
+Here is how Farrell introduces the Majestic; he devotes the first lines of the novel to it:

 In those days the Majestic was still standing in Kilnalough at the very end of a slim peninsula covered with dead pines leaning here and there at odd angles.
 At that time there were probably yachts there too during the summer since the hotel held a regatta every July.
 These yachts would have been beached on one or other of the sandy crescents that curved out towards the hotel on each side of the peninsula.
 But now both pines and yachts have floated away and one day the high tide may very well meet over the narrowest part of the peninsula, made narrower by erosion.
 As for the regatta, for some reason it was discontinued years ago, before the Spencers took over the management of the place.
 And a few years later still the Majestic itself followed the boats and preceded the pines into oblivion by burning to the ground — but by that time, of course, the place was in such a state of disrepair that it hardly mattered.